Julie Ertz’s Soccer Career: 5 Fast Facts You Need to Know

 Here’s what you should know about the 25-year-old who is making a name for herself in the world of women’s soccer.

-1. She Had Just Finished an Exhibition Game When She Learned Her Husband Was Super Bowl Bound
+1. She Had Just Finished a Game When She Learned Her Husband Was Super Bowl Bound

 On January 21st, the Eagles and Vikings played the NFC Championship Game in Philadelphia.
 However, it was 3:40 pm local time in California, where Julie took on Denmark in the national team’s first game of the year, less than an hour later.
 She told ESPN: